google/autocxx/book/src/cpp_types.md

 When asking `autocxx` to generate bindings for a type, then, you have to make a choice.

-* This C++ type is trivial.
+* *This C++ type is trivial*.
 It has no destructor or move constructor (or they're trivial), and thus Rust is free to move it around the stack as it wishes. `autocxx` calls these types POD ("plain old data").
 Alternatively,
-* This C++ type has a non-trivial destructor or move constructor, so we can't allow Rust to move this around. `autocxx` calls these types non-POD.
+* *This C++ type has a non-trivial destructor or move constructor, so we can't allow Rust to move this around*. `autocxx` calls these types non-POD.

 POD types are nicer: